Abdulrahman-kawas/training_Data-analysis/README.md

 - Seaborn
 - Jupyter Notebook
 ############################################################
-for run pretrained file X_ray_pretrained have to download kaggle.json file and change path of file in code
+for run pretrained file X_ray_pretrained have to download kaggle.json for when the code running need to choose kaggle file for use pretrained dataset